 where $K = 2N_t$ and $N = 2N_r$.
 This allows us to express the system in the equivalent real-valued form as follows:

-Massive MIMO detectors aim to determine the transmitted vector $\mathbf{x}$ in real-value representation constellation $\mathcal{X}^K$ based on the received vector $\mathbf{y}$ and the channel matrix $\mathbf{H}$, which is typically assumed to be known at the receiver but not at the transmitter.
-Formally, the massive MIMO detection problem involves solving the combinatorial optimization problem:
+Massive MIMO detectors aim to determine the transmitted vector $\mathbf{x}$ in a real-valued constellation $\mathcal{X}^K$ based on the received vector $\mathbf{y}$, and the channel matrix $\mathbf{H}$.
+The channel matrix is typically assumed to be known at the receiver but not at the transmitter.\footnote{The channel matrix $\mathbf{H}$ is typically obtained at the receiver through channel estimation techniques using pilot signals sent by the transmitter.} Formally, the massive MIMO detection problem involves solving the combinatorial optimization problem:

 which is NP-hard due to the finite constellation constraint.
-The ML detector serves as an optimal algorithm for solving the MIMO detection problem, employing an exhaustive search that assesses all possible signals in the constellation.
-However, the complexity of ML is exponential in the number of transmitted data streams, rendering it impractical for massive MIMO scenarios.
+The ML detector serves as an optimal algorithm for solving the MIMO detection problem, employing an exhaustive search that assesses all possible symbols in the constellation.
+However, the complexity of the ML detector grows exponentially with the number of transmitted data streams, rendering it impractical for massive MIMO scenarios.